 - Seeking to centralize decision making

-- Killing new acquisitions with excessive hiring, compensation, compliance and budgeting processes
+- Killing new acquisitions with excessive bureaucratic processes

 Stage 5: Optimization

-And then one day, years after your first baby steps, you wake up and realize you are now a digital-at-the-center, fit systems enterprise.
-The attributes shown on the list in the “Fit Systems Enterprise Maturity Assessment” tool (Chapter 5) are largely present.
+And then one day, years after your first baby steps, you wake up and realize you have become a digital-at-the-center, fit systems enterprise.
 Of course, your company is far from perfect.
 Problems small and large continue to arise.
-But now you have feedback loops throughout the ecosystem and enterprise that alert you.
-And you have leaders who see the integrated nature of things, and possess the digital literacy to know where technology can help.
+But now feedback loops throughout the ecosystem and enterprise keep you in the loop.
+Leaders see the integrated nature of things, and possess the digital literacy to know where technology can help.
 They act on their own to improve.

-McKinsey & Co., in a recent report on digital strategy,⁵ compares top performing companies to all others in their development and execution of digital strategies:
+McKinsey & Co., in a recent report on digital strategy⁹, compares top performing companies to all others in their development and execution of digital strategies:

-As CEO, most of your attention is now paid to the meta systems.
+As CEO, you focus more and more on the meta systems.
 You seek to push data to every corner of the enterprise (the DataOps system).
 You work hard to ensure technical teams possess the tools and agile methods to build and maintain great digital solutions (the engineering system).
 You evangelize the culture, and work to ensure you increase the density of 10Xers in all high variation domains (the culture system).
-You regularly revisit your bounded purpose, and then build strategy informed by outside in, bottom up and cross-system feedback.
-You then cascade strategic imperatives into system and domain OKRs, continuously working to increase alignment (the strategy / planning /architecture system).
+You regularly revisit your bounded purpose, build strategy informed by feedback, and cascade strategic imperatives into system and domain-level OKRs, continuously working to increase alignment (the strategy / planning /architecture system).
 And you work with your board and executive team to continuously advance your vision, always balancing now, near and far (the governance system).